 While discounts often seem to be for the benefit of the customer, they can also work in your favor.
 Rewarding your customers with discounts for referring friends, providing product reviews, or sharing your products on social media are three examples of simple actions that not only boost trust in your brand but also attract new customers to your store with valuable social proof.

-Offering an incentive for completing these actions show customers the value in joining, engaging with, and sharing your brand community.
+Offering an incentive for completing these actions shows customers the value of joining, engaging with, and sharing your brand community.
 When value is a two-way street it increases the likelihood that your customers will want to become members.

 Free shipping

-Based on the fact that 69% of shoppers are more likely to shop with online retailers who offer free shipping, you can tell this is a reward that people value and are willing to switch brands for.
-Free shipping provides the decrease in total purchase price that new customers are looking for without taking away from the value of your products.
+Free shipping is something that people value and are willing to switch brands for.
+It provides a decrease in the total purchase price that new customers are looking for without taking away from the value of your products.

-This is one of the oldest discounts in the book, but still packs a powerful punch.
-Even ecommerce giants like Amazon use this discounting strategy, but with a twist: order thresholds.
-By setting a minimum purchase amount required to redeem free shipping rewards, you’re able to foster profitable shopping behaviors, increase your average order value, and reward your loyal community members all at the same time.
+This is one of the oldest discounts in the book but still packs a powerful punch.
+Even ecommerce giants like Amazon use this discounting strategy but with a twist—loyalty program membership.
+By requiring customers to be a part of its loyalty program, Amazon Prime, to redeem free shipping rewards, Amazon fosters profitable shopping behaviors.
+You can do the same by offering free shipping as a reward in your loyalty program or simply by placing a minimum purchase amount threshold.
+This will increase your average order value, and reward your loyal community members at the same time.

 Free gifts